polatory/polatory/include/polatory/rbf/reference/README.md

 ## Note

-RBFs in this directory does not work with the current version of Polatory.
+Basic functions in this directory does not work well with the current version of Polatory.
 They are included only for referential purposes.